nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit.md

 ---

-Get started developing iBeacon apps now with your own dedicated hardware iBeacon. plugs in with a ordinary Micro USB A/C adapter, and your app will start getting iBeacon hits within seconds.
+Get started developing iBeacon apps with your own dedicated hardware iBeacon.
+Powered by a standard 5v micro USB power supply\*\*, you'll have everything you need to test out your awesome iBeacon proximity app ideas.

 Each fully assembled kit includes: